jbruce12000/kiln-controller/README.md

 ### Scheduling a Kiln run

-If you want to schedule a kiln run to start in the future.
-Here are [examples](https://github.com/jbruce12000/kiln-controller/blob/main/docs/scheduling.md).
+You can schedule a firing to start at a specific date and time from the **Profiles** tab or the **Schedule** button next to Start on the Overview tab.
+Scheduled runs are saved to disk so they survive a reboot, and are fired by the running kiln-controller process.
+See the [api docs](https://github.com/jbruce12000/kiln-controller/blob/main/docs/api.md) for the api commands that power scheduling.

 ### Watcher